The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Results

 In the following sections we compare the ability of different spectral-fitting approaches to return the actual properties of the ICM, as predicted by TNG Cluster.
 We proceed with a multi-tiered approach.

-Firstly, we compare the outputs of the spectral-emission models to the mass-weighted temperature and Fe abundance of the gas in the simulation located in a spherical volume centred at the centre of the cluster, with a radius of 1.5' (33.5~kpc at the redshift of Perseus, to approximate \textit{XRISM} FoV): we refer to this as gas in the central sphere or in the 3D cluster centres.
+Firstly, we compare the output temperature and Fe abundance of the best-fit spectral-emission models to the mass-weighted temperature and Fe abundance of the gas in the simulation located in a spherical volume centred at the centre of the cluster, with a radius of 1.5' (33.5~kpc at the redshift of Perseus, to approximate \textit{XRISM} FoV): we refer to this as gas in the central sphere or in the 3D cluster centre.
 Our choice is motivated by the fact that, observationally, one would hope that the output of the extracted spectrum represents the local conditions of the de-projected gas in the region of interest -- for us, the \textit{XRISM} FoV at the cluster centre.

-We also compare the spectral model inferences to the emission-weighted properties of all the gas in the adopted FoV for a central pointing, namely also considering all the foreground and background ICM gas: we refer to this as gas in a central pointing with a XRISM-like FoV.
-Previous studies have shown that the observed ICM abundance profiles can be better reproduced by weighting the properties of gas particles with emission rather than mass \citep[][]{Biffi17,Biffi18}.
+Secondly, we compare the spectral-emission model inferences to the emission-weighted properties of all the gas in the adopted FoV for a central pointing, namely also considering all the foreground and background ICM gas: we refer to this as gas in a central pointing with a XRISM-like FoV.
+Previous studies have shown that the observed ICM abundance profiles can be better reproduced by weighting the properties of gas particles/cells with emission rather than mass \citep[][]{Biffi17,Biffi18}.
 Therefore, this can be considered a more apt comparison with our observables and a characterization of the ``true'' ICM state that is by construction closer to what the spectral fitting can return.

 For the purposes of this analysis, we use the emission measure (EM) of each gas cell as its weight: